Facebook Twitter Instagram

 Extreme-reach horizontal drilling creates extreme torque and drag conditions that strain a drilling rig’s operational limits, which can result in “catastrophic events,” according to the International Association of Drilling Contractors.

-“I do not want Erie to become a test site for the unknowns that come with drilling at such extremes,” said Vin Tempo, a Grandview resident.
+“I do not want Erie to become a test site for the unknowns that come with drilling at such extremes,” said Ben Hemphill, a Grandview resident, Erie Planning commissioner, and candidate for District 2.

 Part of the proposal includes plugging and abandoning 22 wells.
 However, there are also 49 existing plugged and abandoned wells in the proposed drilling site, five of which are of “grave concern” to Erie Director of Environmental Services David Frank.
 Frank asked the engineers on the project to investigate the wells, and they reached the same conclusion about the risk of drilling near these wells.

-Frank also raised concerns about the presence of the Westerly Neighborhood, which is only 1,500 feet from the Draco Pad, less than the State’s 2,000-foot buffer regulation, put in place for resident safety in 2020.
-Only five houses in the development are currently occupied, but the neighborhood will see 72 additional homes built in the next three years.
+Frank also raised concerns about the presence of the Westerly Neighborhood.
+Of the 96 houses currently occupied, five are within 1,500 feet from the Draco Pad, less than the State’s 2,000-foot buffer regulation, put in place for resident safety in 2020.
+In the next three years, 72 additional homes will be built within 2,000 feet of the Draco Well pad.

 “What I would ask of the commission is, if Draco is to be approved, that there is a strict three-year time limit on their preoccupation activities,” Frank said.
 “That all drilling, fracking, flow back, everything will be done within three years.
 Because at that point, I can no longer prevent these homes from being sold and people living there.”